 The Northwest Municipal Conference (NWMC) encompasses over 300 square miles, 1.2 million people, and 42 different member communities in Cook, DuPage, Kane, Lake, and McHenry counties.
 The NWMC works to strengthen communities and enhance intergovernmental relationships in the north and northwest suburbs of Chicago.

 There is a lot happening with the NWMC Multimodal Plan!
 A series of Pop-Up Workshops are scheduled in the coming months to help spread the word about the project findings and to gather input on the priority bike corridors.
 Come visit us at the Hoffman Estates Public Works Open House, the Deerfield Winter Celebration, and the Morton Grove Indoor Farmers Market.
+A flyer is available to help spread the word about these events and about upcoming project deliverables–click here to download!
 Unable to make a pop-up workshop?
-An online survey will be posted here in mid-November.
+Workshop materials will be posted here in mid-November.

 Cyclists around the region responded to the NWMC quiz ranking their comfort and confidence level when it comes to biking—and the results are in!
 While NWMC riders are “enthused & confident”, the majority of cyclists—74%—would ride more if roadways were safer and more comfortable.
 The results of the quiz will inform recommendations for the NWMC Multimodal Transportation Plan and prioritize bike facilities with the highest comfort ranking.
 Learn more about the results from the infographic below: